 Subproject 1: Towards Youth Equality (Consortium Director, Professor Reetta Toivanen and working group, University of Helsinki).
 Working group studies equality and accessibility of public spaces that are important to young people and implements student training in Harvard-style clinics.

-Subproject 2: From Dreams to Reality (Professor Päivi Honkatukia and working group, University of Tampere).
+Subproject 2: From Dreams to Reality (Professor Päivi Honkatukia and working group, Tampere University).
 Working group explores young people’s perceptions of sustainable development and their visions and capacities to improve sustainable well-being in their everyday life.

-Subproject 3: Digital Solutions for Digital Generation (Consortium Deputy Director, Professor Kaisa Väänänen and working group, Tampere University of Technology).
+Subproject 3: Digital Solutions for Digital Generation (Consortium Deputy Director, Professor Kaisa Väänänen and working group, Tampere University).
 Working group explores and develops, together with young people, innovative digital models and services which promote youth active citizenship, social well-being and economic growth.

-Subproject 4: Resolving Legal Obstacles (Professor Jukka Väänänen and working group, University of Tampere).
+Subproject 4: Resolving Legal Obstacles (Professor Jukka Väänänen and working group, Tampere University).
 Working group analyses the legal obstacles which prevent youth from participating in the legislative drafting process and develops impact assessment of legislation that concerns young people.

 Subproject 5: Creating Sustainable Well-Being (Professor Irmeli Mustalahti and working group, University of Eastern Finland).
 Working group tests the solutions created with young people and in other subprojects and study how young people can support sustainable well-being and what is their employment potential in sustainable development, for example in bioeconomy.